department-of-veterans-affairs/vagov-content/pages/disability/about-dbqs.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: About VA DBQ Forms For Disability And Pension Claims
+title: About VA DBQs For Disability And Pension Claims
-heading: About VA DBQ forms for disability and pension claims
+heading: About VA DBQs for disability and pension claims
 display_title: About DBQs
 description: Find out how a VA DBQ (VA disability benefits questionnaire) can help us determine your VA disability rating and speed up the process for deciding your disability compensation claim or pension benefits application.
 keywords: dbq, va dbq